eyurtsev/kor/README.md

 At the moment, Kor supports a single input form and does one pass interaction.

-## 💡 What could one do?
+## 💡 Ideas

-* Build a virtual assistant: define what information needs to be collected from a user.
+Ideas of some things that could be done with Kor.

 * Extract data from text: Define what information should be extracted from a segment.
+* Improve an AI assistant by defining what information should be collected from a user? (maybe not useful)
-* Convert an HTML form into a Kor form
-* Read an HTML page online, and convert a form input on it into a Kor form, allowing a user to fill out an online form using natural language.
+* Convert an HTML form into a Kor form and allow the user to fill it out using natural language.
+(May allow converting HTML forms into APIs.)
-* Add an automaton that has multiple states, each state with its own form and an ability to execute forms, and transition between states based on user input.
-If the number of states grows to be large,  a filtering step will be required first followed by dynamically constructing an appropriate prompt.

 ## 🚧 Prototype